ruchikabgosain/autlib/README.md

   ```

 ### Run the tests
+Now that you have built the library, let's try running some tests!

-- After building the library run `ctest`, or `ctest -V` for more verbose output
+- Run `ctest`, or `ctest -V` for more verbose output
-- Alternatively cd into the test folder:
+- Alternatively, you can change directory into the test folder with the following command :
   ```
   cd autlib/build/test
   ```
-  and run all tests:
+  and run all tests as follows:
   ```
   ./test_all
   ```
-  or run a specific test e.g. :
+  To run a specific test, use :
   ```
   ./test_repr_descriptor
   ```